Raelifin/sumibli/raw/philo_emotion.md

 |🎏pauga|pauga|😮 (activated)
 |🎏paudau|paudau|😐 (calm)

 Again orthogonal to these two axes of emotion sits the feels of confusion and clarity.
 Take care: the attitudinal for confusion 🔗\🎓#AnsweringQuestions turns a sentence into a question💬 by default.
+The word "hia" is conversely used to draw attention to some informative part of a sentence.
+For example, in the sentence "it's spicy", one might mark the word "spicy" with "hia" to emphasize the spiciness.

 |🎏hau|hau|😕 (confused)
 |🎏hia|hia|👁️ (clear)